 Additionally, drivers enjoy more privacy as they no longer have to record all their private trips.
 As the process is automated, they also save time logging mileage which they can redirect on more important tasks.

 Is there any solution that supports a transition from private mileage deductions to business mileage claims?

-Here at Autotrip, we’ve developed a solution that helps you keep track of your employees’ mileage expenses, regardless of whether you have private mileage deductions or business mileage claims.
+Here at Autotrip, we’ve developed a free mobile app to help you keep track of your mileage expenses:

 This is all great, but how can I learn more about mileage claims so I can make the right decision?